19 Places to Visit in July That Are Actually Worth It (USA)

 A summer sunrise over Manhattan from Arlo NoMad

-Okay, hear me out…even though its stifling, there’s still nothing quite like summer in in The Big Apple.
+Okay, hear me out…It’s hot and stifling but there’s still nothing quite like summer in in The Big Apple.

-July is when the city comes alive.
-From rooftop movies to outdoor concerts, the energy is infectious and you can feel that summer buzz everywhere you go.
+From rooftop movies to outdoor concerts, the energy is infectious, and you can feel that summer vibe everywhere you go.

 15. Grand Teton National Park, Wyoming